jython/book/chapter19.rst

   program is to use "Control-C" to terminate.
 Unlike regular threads, running daemon threads won't get in the way and prevent JVM shutdown.
-Likewise, a latter example demonstrating deadlock uses daemon threads to enable the code shutdown.
+Likewise, a latter example demonstrating deadlock uses daemon threads to enable shutdown without waiting on these deadlocked threads.

   With that in mind, it's generally best not use daemon threads.
 At the very least, serious thought should be given to their usage.